What You’ll Learn 💾

 Filtered edge

-This is basically the same as the simple edge trigger, except for the rearming level.
-This level can be used to define a second level, which must be crossed before the trigger condition can become true again.
-This trigger type is mostly used with very noisy signals.
+This trigger type is essentially the same as the simple edge trigger, except for the rearm level.
+The rearm level defines a second threshold that must be crossed before the trigger condition can become true again.
+This trigger type is most often used with very noisy signals.

 Positive slope